 No, this can only occur through a private psychiatrist or your GP.

 No, ART is available Monday to Friday, 8am-4pm.
-Outside these hours, participants need to contact MHERL on 1300 555 788 or attend their local emergency department.
+Outside these hours, participants need to contact MHERL on 1300 555 788 or attend your local emergency department.

 Usually not.
 However, occasionally, due to extenuating circumstances, we might extend this time.
 It’s our goal to help participants build their own support networks, as well as make referrals to other longer-term agencies, so participants feel they have control of their recovery journey and are more confident moving forward.